civican/legisinfo/42-1/bills/C-81/bill_text.md

   **(1)** The Canadian Radio-television and Telecommunications Commission may make regulations

-    fixing or determining, for the purposes of subsection `42`(1), a day in respect of a regulated entity referred to in that subsection;
+    fixing or determining, for the purposes of subsection 42(1), a day in respect of a regulated entity;

     specifying the form in which accessibility plans required by subsections `42`(1) and (2) are to be prepared and the manner in which they are to be published;

+    respecting the feedback process required by subsection 43(1);

     specifying the form and manner in which descriptions of the feedback process required by subsection `43`(1) are to be published;

     specifying the form in which progress reports required by subsection `44`(1) are to be prepared and the time and manner in which they are to be published; and

     prescribing anything that is to be prescribed by any of subsections `42`(3), (7) and (8), `43`(3) and `44`(2), (6) and (7).

+  **(1.1)** The Canadian Radio-television and Telecommunications Commission must make at least one regulation under subsection (1) within the period of two years that begins on the day on which this subsection comes into force.

   **(2)** Regulations made under subsection (1) may distinguish among different classes of regulated entities.